-Our team of internationally renowned scientists, which was led by the direction of Nobel laureate the late Dr. Paul Greengard, has been at the forefront of seminal research that has provided a conceptual framework for modern day investigations into Alzheimer’s disease.
-Our groundbreaking research is the key to finding a cure for Alzheimer’s by advancing truly effective therapies that arrest its development or prevent the illness altogether.
+Our team of internationally renowned scientists, under the direction of Nobel Laureate Dr. Paul Greengard until his death in 2019, has been at the forefront of seminal research that has provided a conceptual framework for modern day investigations into Alzheimer’s disease.
+Our groundbreaking research is the key to finding a cure for Alzheimer’s by advancing truly effective therapies that can arrest its development, or prevent the illness altogether.

 Fisher scientists have also recently discovered how beta-amyloid damages communication between brain cells and how fibers connecting brain cells can be grown or made to shrink.
 With this understanding, it may be possible to devise therapies that protect the brain even when beta-amyloid production goes awry.

 The devastating loss of memory that is the hallmark of Alzheimer’s disease is caused by the death of nerve cells “strangled” by beta amyloid.
-In what would have seemed like science fiction a decade ago, the Foundation’s scientists are making progress in reversing this damage by actually inducing nerve cells to grow new connections with other cells, thus improving communication between remaining healthy cells.
-This work builds on Fisher Foundation scientists’ recent discovery that a protein called “WAVE1” regulates the growth of structures called spines that ultimately connect nerve cells, the Foundation’s scientists are exploring ways to compensate for the death of nerve cells in Alzheimer’s.
+In what would have seemed like science fiction a decade ago, the Center’s scientists are making progress in reversing this damage by actually inducing nerve cells to grow new connections with other cells, thus improving communication between remaining healthy cells.
+This work builds on the Fisher Center scientists’ discovery that a protein called “WAVE1” regulates the growth of structures called spines that ultimately connect nerve cells.
 These techniques might someday not only reverse symptoms such as memory loss in Alzheimer’s patients but might also treat other nervous system disorders such as Parkinson’s and Huntington’s disease, strokes, head trauma, and spinal cord injuries.

 The Foundation funds research at the Fisher Alzheimer’s Disease Education and Resources Program at New York University School of Medicine under the direction of Dr. Barry Reisberg.
 This research has led to the development of a new science of management for Alzheimer’s and other dementias.
 Our next challenge is to raise funds to implement a caregiver training program based on this research and management principles.
 This program allows Alzheimer’s patients to regain basic skills of daily living and reduces the patient’s dependence on a caregiver, thus improving the quality of life for all involved.